Samizo-AITL/Samizo-AITL.github.io/en/index.md

 ## 🤝 For OpenAI Team and Educators

-This portfolio site was built using ChatGPT and showcases structured educational projects across semiconductors, control theory, and AI integration.
+This portfolio site was built using ChatGPT and showcases structured educational projects across semiconductors, control theory, AI integration, and investing.
 I'm open to collaboration opportunities, technical feedback, or educational outreach discussions related to OpenAI tools.

 👉 Contact: shin3t72@gmail.com (Shinichi Samizo)